vorg/geom-builder/README.md

 ## Adding vertex and index data

-Every time we add vertex position, color etc internal buffer size is checked and expanded by doubling capacity as neccesary.
+Every time we add vertex position, color etc internal buffer size is checked and expanded by doubling its capacity as neccesary.
 Therefore `builder.count` should be used to determine how many vertices to draw instead of `builder.positions.length` as not all allocated vertex has to be used.
 Similarly for meshes with cells `builder.indexCount` should be used instead of `builder.cells.length`.

+All enabled attributes can be accessed by `builder.attribName` e.g.: `builder.colors`.

+All data methods accept structs or individual components.
+E.g. `builder.addPosition(v)` and `builder.addPosition(v[0], v[1], v[2])`.

 ### builder.reset()